-The overall impact of the rate changes proposed in the Application is an average increase in Customer Rates of approximately 8.5%, effective July 1, 2017.
-The impact of the rate changes will vary depending upon the class of service (i.e., residential or general service) and the usage patterns of particular customers.
+The overall impact of the rate changes proposed in the Application is an average increase in Customer Rates of approximately 6.8%, effective July 1, 2018.
+The impact of the rate changes will vary depending upon the class of service (i.e., residential, general service, street and area lighting) and the usage patterns of particular customers.